laeblab/GBEX_BGI/README.md

   * Nearly all changes of a custom GBEX instance should be made to "GBEX_app/models"
   * Also the (hidden) files .env and .env_not_docker may need to be adjusted

-There are a few base models that should to be used:
+There are a few base models that should be used:
 * Profile in "GBEX_app/models/models.py"
   * This model is used to attach a required "table_settings" json object that is used by the frontend to save personalized user settings
 * BaseOption